 - Make sure to select game mechanics that align with your culture.

-- Recognize people for their effort to continuously develop, including offering tangible rewards.
+- Recognise people for their effort to develop continuously, including offering tangible rewards.
 There’s a lot of debate among HR teams about whether it’s okay to give people prizes for learning, but this approach can be extremely effective.
 Note that Axonify users who have the incentive of physical prizes get at least 15% more participation.